japuzen/bpy-Pack/README.md

 ![Image of Packing Results](images/Addon%20Doc%20-%20Result%20Image.png)
+>Objects that were too large to pack on the left, Pack Area Outline in the center, packed objects on the right

 ## Info
 &nbsp;&nbsp;&nbsp;&nbsp;The 3D Pack add-on provides tools to pack objects into a defined 3-dimensional area in Blender.
 Users can set the size of the area and the minimum gap between packed objects.
 Users can also specify whether their objects can be rotated to try to achieve a tighter pack.